 To complete the self-guided activities, participants will need a free Google account and either a smartphone, a webcam, or a free Adobe Spark account.

-Each day of the Humanizing Challenge is "stand alone" and you may attend any or all three.
-To register, use the links for each day (August 11, August 12, August 13) in the navigation bar.
+Each section of the Humanizing Challenge is “stand alone” and you may complete any or all three.

 Have a question?